How To Get Rid Of Ants In Bathroom Drain | A Complete Guide

 Open all your windows as well as doors if it is necessary.
 The mixture will form a bubbling reaction that will kill all the ants in the drain.
 After completing this step, flash the dead ants and rinse the remains of the baking soda with hot water.

 Another ant killer is boiled water.
 Use your kettle to boil water and pour it into the bathroom drain to kill ants.
-It’s a fast method that works effectively too.
+It’s a fast method that works effectively too, just make sure you don’t get yourself burned in the process.

-Can salt be used to eradicate ants?
 Salt is regarded as a natural killer of insects, including ants.
+However, this only works to repel the ants and not kill them.
 To make salt effective in killing ants, mix it with hot water and pour or spray it on the ants.

-How to repel ants with smells?
-Ants hate strong smells.
-Thus, cinnamon is among the natural repellants of ants.
+Ants hate strong smells, thus, cinnamon is among the natural repellants of ants.
 To achieve effective results, mix cinnamon powder with some essential oil.
 The mix will produce a strong smell that will keep ants away.

 Identify Ant Food Sources